-"The captain of the (Boat Name) refused today.
-I saw them unload 1 school BFT and 1 YFT.
+"The captain of the "Tuna Time" refused today.
+HMS permit # 12345678, State Registration MS1234AB, I saw them unload 1 school BFT.
 He says he will not participate until someone from NMFS tells him he must."

 To reduce the number of "hostile" sites and refusals, the National Marine Fisheries Service will send a package of Large Pelagics Survey information to "hostile" site owners or fishery participants recorded on your Site Description Form(s).